 They work together in order to solve their problems.
 They brainstorm, invent, and seize opportunities to grow in the face of adversity.
 Furthermore, they focus on clear goals, prepare to succeed, and learn from failure.

 The banana tree is very resilient, even when it seems so weak.
 No fire or typhoon can kill it.
 Even if its body is cut into a thousand pieces, it can still survive.
 The only way to stop it from growing back is pulling it out completely.
 God has created the family with this ability to be resilient even in the most difficult trials because no trials will come upon us that we cannot bear.

 While we recognize the value of the family in the face of crisis, we also honor the value a mother has when helping the family in the midst of crises.
 It is the mother who begins preparing the small child so that he/she can be resilient before the crisis, and who helps her children develop emotional intelligence.
 She is the one who makes the difference in the family.

 The mother’s role is decisive in the resilience of the children, and, together with the father’s work, they will have in their hands the formation of future adults who will know how to face the changes of life in a conscious and effective way, and who will overcome any crisis that befalls them, together, without separation, without family ruptures.

 Each home taking God’s hand will build resilient people from the teachings at an early age.
-Society will count on adults whose emotional intelligence is well developed, whose psychological and emotional stability will allow them to establish mature, healthy, and beneficial interpersonal relationships that will guide them to having their own resilient families in the future.
+Society will count on adults whose emotional intelligence is well-developed.
+Those whose psychological and emotional stability will allow them to establish mature, healthy, and beneficial interpersonal relationships.
+These will guide them to having their own resilient families in the future.
 We can conclude then that resilience is the key to having a healthy, prosperous, and balanced society.
 Everything comes from the family and home.